n303p4/theme-foxfish/README.md

 ## foxfetch.fish

-Requires fish 3.1 or higher.
+Requires fish 3.1 or higher for full functionality.
 Some functions only work on Linux at the moment.

 ### Optional arguments